wolfgangj/bone-lisp/README.md

   You could e.g. take a look at Schemes SRFI-1 and SRFI-13 for ideas.
 * The documentation generator (`gendoc.bn`) needs a lot of improvements.
 * POSIX binding for `strerror_l()` (and lots of other stuff, actually).
+* Make the existing POSIX bindings thread-safe
+  (many POSIX functions have thread safe variants; use them.)
 * If you know Emacs Lisp, it would be great to have a major mode;
   I currently use a quick&dirty hacked version of Scheme mode.
 * Handle symbols with special characters;
   could use the notation `#"symbol with spaces"`.
+  This would be easy for the reader.
 * If you want to add a fancy feature, try doing a reader macro for string interpolation (and here documents with string interpolation.)